Breast Reduction

 Risks of Surgery

 All surgical procedures carry risks and the potential for complications.
-While Dr Milovic is extensively trained and experienced with a comprehensive array of plastic surgery procedures and utilizes advanced techniques to help mitigate those risks, patients considering treatment should always be fully aware of them beforehand.
+While Dr Milovic is extensively trained and experienced with a comprehensive array of plastic surgery procedures and utilises advanced techniques to help mitigate those risks, patients considering treatment should always be fully aware of them beforehand.
 Dr Milovic will go over all risks and potential complications associated with the procedure during the initial consultation, and we are happy to address any questions or concerns you may have.

-Risks of this procedure include, but are not limited to
+Risks of this procedure include, but are not limited to:

 What Is Breast Reduction Surgery?